-Some of us may sleep on our stomachs periodically, but those who do so for the majority of the night are a rare breed, with some research suggesting only 16 percent of people stomach sleep on a daily basis.
-Physical therapist and Sleepopolis Expert Network member Dr. Keith Poorbaugh tells us that the position can also be tricky when it comes to your health, and stomach sleepers may experience increased neck, back, shoulder, and hip pain.
-This is why it is so important for stomach sleepers to find the right mattress, and our Sleepopolis experts have tested over 300 mattresses and products to help these folks find the best mattress for stomach sleepers.
+Some may sleep on their stomachs periodically, but those of us who do so for the majority of the night are a rare breed, with research suggesting only 16 percent of people stomach sleep on a daily basis.
+I’m sure my fellow stomach sleepers have noticed the ill effects (think back pain, neck pain, etc.) of a mattress poorly suited to our needs, which is why it’s so important for us to find the right mattress.
+Luckily, our Sleepopolis experts have tested more than 330 mattresses and products to help determine the best mattresses for all body types and sleep positions, including stomach sleepers.

 - Helix Dawn – Best Overall Mattress for Stomach Sleepers